PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 {{< note >}}
-If you use command-line tools to print details of a cordoned Node, the Condition includes `SchedulingDisabled`. `SchedulingDisabled` is not a Condition in the Kubernetes API; instead, cordoned nodes are marked Unschedulable in their spec.
+If you use command-line tools to print details of a cordoned Node, the Condition includes `SchedulingDisabled`. `SchedulingDisabled` is not a Condition in the PlaidCloud API; instead, cordoned nodes are marked Unschedulable in their spec.
 {{< /note >}}

-In the Kubernetes API, a node's condition is represented as part of the `.status` of the Node resource.
+In the PlaidCloud API, a node's condition is represented as part of the `.status` of the Node resource.
 For example, the following JSON structure describes a healthy node:

 ```json